-We have continued to add to our infrastructure for all these years, most recently a new cooler for our root crops and a new (and larger) share shed which allows our members to have a greater choice of produce instead of simply offering pre-packed shares.
+We have continued to add to our infrastructure for all these years.
+Most recently we’ve added a new cooler for our root crops and a new (and larger) share shed which allows our members to have a greater choice of produce instead of simply offering pre-packed shares.
 It is amazing how much it costs to farm!
 Tractors, seeders, planters, cultivation equipment, harvest containers, refrigeration, irrigation pumps and pipes.
 The list goes on and on.

 How else do we stand out?

 Fruit.
 We grow both fruits and vegetables at our farm.
 Fruit is included in the cost of our shares.
 Cantaloupes usually begin ripening the middle of July; watermelons in August and early September; peaches are going strong in August, and September and October is apple time.

 Members can pick their own red raspberries and blackberries at a nominal fee.

 We do not grow strawberries at this time but are sometimes able to get some from our local grower friends and offer them for sale on CSA pick-up day.
 We have a young blueberry planting in the ground but we are not harvesting yet.
 So far its been all work with anticipation for the future.
 Each fruit has its season — when there is an abundance you can plan on seeing it included in your share.
 There are times when there just isn’t enough for everyone, so we offer smaller quantities for sale to those who wish to purchase or supplement their share.

 Sweet Corn and Potatoes.
 Some CSA farms don’t grow or include sweet corn or potatoes in their share offerings (these crops take up a lot of space and add complexity to crop rotations).
 Both of these crops are included in Vollmecke CSA shares.